Keyboard shortcuts

 Updating locales in Pontoon

-Once the patch has landed, the locale has to be added - or removed - in Pontoon as well.
-The steps to follow can be found in the existing Pontoon documentation here.
+Once the patch has landed, the locale has to be added — or removed — in Pontoon as well.
+The steps to follow can be found in the existing Pontoon documentation.

-One thing to note is that, once you merge the pull request (PR) adding or removing locales in the l10n repository, automation will send that updated list over to the code repository.
-However use caution, as the next string quarantine PRs you receive might try to undo your changes (example of Fenix l10n.toml here, and more information about string quarantine PRs here).
+One thing to note is that, once you merge the pull request adding or removing locales in the localization repository, automation will send that updated list over to the mozilla-firefox Android code repository.

-You can know the status of l10n imports by checking the list of closed pull requests in firefox-android.
+You can check the status of l10n imports by using this filtered search.